You Can Live Off The Grid In This Colorado Town That Is Considered The Best In The Country

 Do you ever wish that you could get away for a day (a week, a month, or even a year?) to go off the grid and escape the ordinary?
 What if we told you that not only can you get away for a day, but forever?
 Intrigued?
-Then you will want to move to this Colorado town that is considered to be the best place in the country to live off the grid.
-Read on to learn a bit about living off the grid in Colorado!
+Then you will want to visit (or move to!) this Colorado town that is considered to be the best for living off grid in Colorado.
+In fact, it is also thought to be the best place to live off grid in the entire country.
+Read on to learn more about this different (for some) form of living in Colorado!

-Colorado life off the grid can be pretty spectacular, especially if you do it in Aspen!
-This town is wonderful for so many reasons – the fact that it’s a great place for living off the grid is just another one to add to the list!
+Off-grid living in Colorado can be pretty spectacular, especially if you do it in Aspen!
+This town is wonderful for so many reasons – the fact that it’s a great place to live in general is just another reason to love it!
+Do you think you can you live off grid in Colorado?
+Why or why not?

 Living Off The Grid In Colorado